Careers Guidance: the context in England

 - The quality of independent careers providers.
 The recognised national quality standard for information, advice and guidance (IAG) services is the matrix Standard.
 To achieve the Standard, organisations will need to demonstrate that they provide a high quality and impartial service.
 Schools can access an online register of organisations accredited to the matrix Standard.

 - The quality of careers professionals working with the school.
 The Career Development Institute has developed a set of professional standards for careers advisers, a register of advisers holding postgraduate qualifications and guidelines on how advisers can develop their own skills and gain higher qualifications.
 The main qualifications for careers professionals are the Qualification in Career Guidance (QCG) and the Level 6 Diploma in Career Guidance and Development.
 Schools can view a register of careers professionals or search for a career development professional who can deliver a particular service or activity.”

-To help schools and colleges, the Quality in Careers Consortium have provided a section hosting a series of Case Studies here which schools and colleges have agreed we should make accessible as a means of showing how some of the good schools and colleges in the country are responding to their duty to 'secure access to independent careers guidance' for their pupils and students.
+To help schools and colleges, the Quality in Careers website provides a section hosting a series of Case Studies which schools and colleges have agreed should be made accessible as a means of showing how some of the good schools and colleges in the country are responding to their duty to 'secure access to independent careers guidance' for their pupils and students.

 As part of the Career Development Institute's response to the (then 2014) revised Statutory Guidance in England, the CDI commissioned David Andrews to write a best practice and commissioning guide to be targeted at Heads of Careers and senior teachers in secondary schools in England.